contagon/handbook/handbook/9-relief-society.md

 #### 9.2.2.3 Long-Term Needs and Self-Reliance

 As coordinated by the bishop, the Relief Society and elders quorum presidencies help members with long-term needs and self-reliance.
 They teach principles of temporal and spiritual self-reliance.
-See [22](22-providing-for-temporal-needs.md) and “[Self-Reliance](https://www.churchofjesuschrist.org/study/life-help/self-reliance?lang=eng)” in the Gospel Library app.
+See [chapter 22](22-providing-for-temporal-needs.md) and “[Self-Reliance](https://www.churchofjesuschrist.org/study/life-help/self-reliance?lang=eng)” in the Gospel Library app.

 If a person or family needs assistance, the Relief Society and elders quorum presidents counsel together, as coordinated by the bishop, about how to help (see [22.4](22-providing-for-temporal-needs.md#224-principles-for-providing-church-assistance)).